yukun-dong/how-to/AAD-Manifest-Introduction.md

 ## AAD manifest in VSCode Teams Toolkit extension

-When create App using Teams Toolkit with SSO support, or after adding SSO support in a non-SSO project, AAD manifest template will be added to `templates\appPackage\aad.template.json`.
+When create app using Teams Toolkit with SSO support, or after adding SSO support in a non-SSO project, AAD manifest template will be added to `templates\appPackage\aad.template.json`.
 Extension will use this AAD manifest template file to create/update AAD application for these scenarios:

 ### AAD manifest lifecycle in F5 local debug command